astropotato/MaP_BBM-Plastic-Data_paper/README.md

 **“Beyond the Bare Minimum: Assessing Data Availability and Quality for Comprehensive Baselining and Plastic Pollution Modeling in the Philippines.”**

 It includes Python scripts on a Jupyter Notebook environment for:
-- Data preprocessing
+- Data retrieval from OpenAlex and Scopus API
-- Exploratory and multivariate analyses
+- Data parsing, cleaning, normalization, and deduplication
-- Visualizations for a reproducible workflow
+- Removal of stop words for term extraction and co-occurrence network analysis

 ---
 [![Python](https://img.shields.io/badge/Python-3.11-blue.svg)](https://www.python.org)